rayoowoo/AssembledFaces/README.md

 !["AssembledFaces-profile"](app/assets/images/profile.png)

 The profile page layout is generic across all users, but the information displayed in its various components are unique to each user.
 Profiles display the user's public information, including, but limited to, their profile picture, cover picture, other photos, friends, workplace, education, and posts.
 The most intricate part of this page, as well as on the newsfeed page, is the post itself.
-Posts incorporate all of the models that exist in the database all at once: users, posts, friends, comments, likes, tags.
+Posts incorporate all of the models that exist in the database all at once: users, posts, friends, comments, likes, tags, and photos from AWS.

 !["AssembledFaces-post"](app/assets/images/post.png)